Leibniz-HBI/ukraine_twitter_data/README.md

 * one with the IDs only, for easy hydration with tools mentioned below.
 * one with metadata on how the data was collected in every line, for you to filter it to your needs

+### How many tweets are in each collection?

+We will provide figures with daily counts soon.

 ### How can I get the content of the tweets?

 Via the Twitter API, e.g. with [twarc](https://twarc-project.readthedocs.io/en/latest/twarc2_en_us/#hydrate) or, if you prefer a graphical user interface, with the [Hydrator](https://github.com/DocNow/hydrator) by @DocNow.